Getting Certified to Work in B.C.

 Find out if you need to be certified to do your job

-- Type the name of your job / career.
+3. Type the name of your job / career.
 You will see a list of jobs.
-Choose the job name that is most like your job name.
+Choose the job name that is most like your job name

-- Next, choose the area: “Province of British Columbia”.
-Click “Search”.
+4. Next, choose the area: “Province of British Columbia”.
+Click “Search”

-- Under a job’s name, click “Requirements”.
+5. Under a job’s name, click “Requirements”.
 Read the information about “Professional certification and licensing”.
-You may see a link called “Regulatory body” (also called Regulatory Authority).
+You may see a link called “Regulatory body” (also called Regulatory authority).
 This is the office that makes the certification rules.
-Click the link to find information about getting certified.
+Click the link to find information about getting certified

 Getting certified

-- Contact the regulatory authority by phone or email.
-Ask about your foreign documents and training.
+2. Contact the regulatory authority by phone or email.
+Ask any questions you have about document requirements

-- Prepare your documents for the application.
-Talk to the regulatory authority before translating or assessing your documents.
-The authority may have rules about where to go for this service.
+3. Prepare your documents for the application.
+Talk to the regulatory authority before having your documents translated or assessed.
+The authority may have rules about where to go for this service

-- Ask if you need to take an exam or provide a reference from your previous employer.
+4. Ask if you need to take an exam or provide a reference from your previous employer

-- Prepare the money to pay the costs.
-It may cost hundreds – or even thousands of dollars.
+5. Prepare the money to pay the application costs.
 If you don’t have the money, you may be able to get a low-interest loan to help you pay the fees.
-There are 2 programs that provide financial help:
+There are two programs that provide financial help:

 Waiting for results